 Beginning with the Full Year 2002 files, "raking" has been employed for the "Full Year" MEPS weighting to calibrate surveys weights to match designated population control totals, replacing the poststratification process previously employed.
 Raking is a commonly used process for adjusting survey weights so that estimates of subpopulation totals match more stable figures available from independent sources.
 It can be thought of as multi-dimensional poststratification that requires an iterative solution.
-Survey weights are poststratified to several sets of control figures (dimensions) in a sequential and continuous fashion until convergence is achieved.
+Survey weights are calibrated to achieve consistency with several sets of control figures (dimensions) in a sequential and continuous fashion until convergence is achieved.
 Convergence is the state where survey weights satisfy the criteria that the sums of the survey weights for the subgroups represented by the various dimensions are simultaneously within a specified distance of the corresponding control figures (for example, within 1, 10, 100, 500, etc. of the control totals).
 For example, if one dimension in a raking effort was sex by MSA status and the specified distance was 10, then, after convergence has been achieved, the sum of the survey weights for males in MSA areas would be within 10 of the control figure for males in MSA areas, etc.

-3.4.5 The Final Weight for 2005
+3.4.5 The Weight for the 2006 Full Year Population Characteristic File

-Variables used in the raking of the person-level weights to control totals derived from CPS data included: census region (Northeast, Midwest, South, and West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex, and age.
-Persons included in the raking process were those inscope on December 31, 2005.
-In addition, the weights of some persons out-of-scope on December 31, 2005 were poststratified.
-Specifically, the weights of persons out-of-scope on December 31, 2005 that were inscope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-The weights of persons who died while inscope during 2005 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+The sample weight appearing on the 2006 Full Year Population Characteristic File, prior to the availability of the MEPS poverty status variable, was created as follows.
+First, the two weight variables developed for Panels 10 and 11 as described above were composited using a factor representing their relative sample sizes.
+This composited weight variable was then raked to a set of marginal control totals based on CPS population estimates.
+Variables used in this raking process of the person-level weights were: Census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, Black but non-Hispanic, Asian, and other); sex, and age.
+Persons included in the raking process were those inscope on December 31, 2006.

+In addition, the weights of some persons out-of-scope on December 31, 2006 were poststratified.
+Specifically, the weights of persons out-of-scope on December 31, 2006 that were inscope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+The weights of persons who died while inscope during 2006 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
 Separate control totals were developed for the "65 and older" and "under 65" civilian, noninstitutionalized decedent populations.